 Write all the words I have spoken to you.
 The LORD God tells Jeremiah to write down his promises of comfort in a book.
 It declare a note of hope that the days are coming when God will restore his people.

 In our day, many people find it helpful to do a similar thing.
 They keep a journal.

 VERSE 3.
 For, behold, the days come,’ says the LORD, ‘that I will reverse the captivity of my people Israel and Judah,’ says the LORD.
 ‘I will cause them to return to the land that I gave to their fathers, and they will possess it.’ ”

 I will reverse the captivity.
 Jeremiah is writing about a day that is to come.
 On this day, the LORD God will free his people from their captivity in Babylon and restore them to their rightful home.

 In essence, the LORD God will restore them.
-This echoes the promise of restoration we see in other passages:

 I will cause them to return to the land.
 This can be considered from two different perspectives:

 1. From Jeremiah’s perspective, these prophecies looked like one continuous series of events.